 Many believe that joining a health club is your first step to living longer, healthier and happier.

-The health and fitness sector has a crucial role to play in engaging with local communities and becoming centers for health and wellbeing, using our expertise and knowledge to turn the tide of inactivity.
+The health and fitness sector has a crucial role to play in engaging with local communities and becoming hubs for health and wellbeing.
+In turn using expertise and knowledge to turn the tide of inactivity.

 Need some help choosing your ‘why’?

 Here are what studies have shown to be just a few of the many important reasons to exercise.

 - Exercise Slows the Aging Process: Aging muscles have trouble regenerating and have fewer and less efficient mitochondria, the energy powerhouses of our cells.
 Exercise, especially when it’s high intensity, increases the number and health of mitochondria — essentially helping to reverse aging at the cellular level.